hexammon/HexammonServer/docs/wamp/v1/rooms.md

 # `/rooms`

-This channel provide events about new games.
+This topic provide events about new games.

 ## Client messages: